-The cost to file bankruptcy in Pennsylvania is $338 for a Chapter 7 bankruptcy and $313 for a Chapter 13 bankruptcy, but the answer becomes more nuanced if you decide to file with a bankruptcy attorney and if you are trying to get the filing fees waived.
+The cost to file bankruptcy in Pennsylvania is $338 for a Chapter 7 bankruptcy and $313 for a Chapter 13 bankruptcy in 2023, but the answer becomes more nuanced if you decide to file with a bankruptcy attorney and if you are trying to get the filing fees waived.

-If you are like me, you probably wonder how you can afford the cost of bankruptcy in Pennsylvania when it’s difficult to pay bills, especially in 2022 as inflation runs rampant.
+If you are like me, you probably wonder how you can afford the cost of bankruptcy in Pennsylvania when it’s difficult to pay bills, especially starting in 2023 as continues to be an issue.
 Many bankruptcy costs such as the filing fee and the credit counseling courses are relatively similar.
 That said, the cost of bankruptcy attorney fees may range dramatically whether you are in Philadelphia or Pittsburgh.

 The purpose of this article is to provide you with estimated all-in costs:

 A Chapter 7 Bankruptcy is often less expensive than Chapter 13 bankruptcy.
 Chapter 7 bankruptcy attorneys in Pennsylvania can cost between $1000 - $2000.
 The cost may increase or decrease based on the following factors: Complexity, location, level of attorney connection, and the bankruptcy lawyer's expertise.

 Here are some of the ranges of cost in major cities in Pennsylvania.

 Philadelphia is the most populated city in Pennsylvania with a population of 1,587,828.
 Bankruptcy attorneys in Philadelphia can cost an estimated $1,000.

 Bankruptcy attorneys in Pittsburgh can cost an estimated $1,000.